cotedi-project/cotedi-project.github.io/docs/news/page_205/index.md

 - khaleelasyraaf
 language: English
 description: |
-  The hackathon targets on inclusive playful experiences with robots for children.
-We call for **game designers, programmers, teachers, and makers** to join us for making the digital future tangible and fun for all children. **We are excited to partner with [Virtual Soul](https://virtualsoul.es/) and [Kingston University London](https://www.kingston.ac.uk/) for organising this event.**
+  Our hackathon aims at new and inclusive playful experiences with robots for children.
+We call for game designers, programmers, teachers, and makers to join us for making the digital future tangible and fun for all children.
 ---

+**We are excited to partner with [Virtual Soul](https://virtualsoul.es/) and [Kingston University London](https://www.kingston.ac.uk/) for organising this event.**

+### Mark the Dates in Your Calendar

-The CoTEDI hackathon will be a 4-day event that takes place from 11-15 February 2026 with onsite activities from 11 to 13 February 2026.
+The CoTEDI hackathon will be a 4-day event that takes place from 11-15 February 2026 with onsite and cross-site activities from 11 to 13 February 2026.

+### Where to join

 We will host the event in four locations: The Cologne Game Lab, Rey Juan Carlos University, ZHAW in Zurich, and Kingston University in London.

+### About our partners

 [Virtual Soul](https://virtualsoul.es/) is the student association of game design students at Rey Juan Carlos University.
 Virtual Soul organises the annual [GameGenX Student Fair](https://virtualsoul.es/gamegenX) and connects CoTEDI to the creativity and talent of Spanish game design students.